West Virginia Drunk Driving Accident Lawyers

 - Avoid Posting on Facebook and Other Social Media: The other driver’s insurance company will likely scrutinize your facebook page and any other social media you might engage in after your crash.
 They often do this to look for evidence that they might be able to use against you to suggest you’re not injured, or not as injured as you claim.
 Once your drunk driving claim is settled, you can go back to using social media as before.

-The West Law Firm has extensive experience helping victims of drunk driving and their families recover full and fair compensation against drunk drivers, their insurance carriers, and any other parties responsible for your injuries.
+At West Law Firm, our attorneys have extensive experience helping victims of drunk driving and their families recover full and fair compensation against drunk drivers, their insurance carriers, and any other parties responsible for your injuries.
 Our drunk driving accident lawyers will do everything necessary to prove that the drunk driver who hit you was grossly negligent and caused the crash.
 We also will investigate whether the establishment that served alcohol to the drunk driver is also legally responsible to compensate you for your injuries, especially if the drunk driver doesn’t have sufficient insurance to fully compensate you.

 Compensation Available in a West Virginia Drunk Driving Injury Claim